 Following are a number of charts that I have compiled from various sources that should be essential for new investors and traders alike: Read more »

-You see, Amibroker is such a flexible platform that you can do also sorts of things with it.
+I like to use the trading analysis platform Amibroker to test trading ideas, build trading systems and develop new technical indicators.
+Amibroker is such a flexible platform that you can do all sorts of things with it.
 Read more »

 End-of-day trading simply means to make trading decisions very near to, or after the markets close.
 It’s essentially the opposite of day trading.